mis7ern9o/aws-cdk-action-for-python-project/README.md

 - `AWS_SECRET_ACCESS_KEY` – **Required** The AWS secret access key part of your credentials ([more info](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys))

 For details on creating secrets and using them with GitHub Actions, see [Creating encrypted secrets for a repository](https://docs.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets#creating-encrypted-secrets-for-a-repository).

-### Environment

-Each Stack instance in your AWS CDK app is explicitly or implicitly associated with an environment (`env`).
-An environment is the target AWS account and AWS Region into which this stack needs to be deployed.

-See [the CDK developer guide](https://docs.aws.amazon.com/cdk/latest/guide/environments.html) for more information.

 ## License